 This Histone H3 acetyl Lys27 antibody was raised against a peptide including acetyl-lysine 27 of histone H3.

-Purified IgG in 10 mM sodium phosphate (pH 7.5), 150 mM NaCl, 30% glycerol, 0.035% sodium azide.
+Rabbit serum containing 30% glycerol and 0.035% sodium azide.
 Sodium azide is highly toxic.
-For your convenience, an unpurified serum version (Catalog No. 39135) of this antibody is also available.
+For your convenience, an IgG version (Catalog No. 39133) of this antibody that was purified by Protein A Chromatography is also available.

 Histone H3 is one of the core components of the nucleosome.
 The nucleosome is the smallest subunit of chromatin and consists of 147 base pairs of DNA wrapped around an octamer of core histone proteins (two each of Histone H2A, Histone H2B, Histone H3 and Histone H4).
 Histone H1 is a linker histone, present at the interface between the nucleosome core and DNA entry/exit points; it is responsible for establishing higher-order chromatin structure.
 Chromatin is subject to a variety of chemical modifications, including post-translational modifications of the histone proteins and the methylation of cytosine residues in the DNA.
 Reported histone modifications include acetylation, methylation, phosphorylation, ubiquitylation, glycosylation, ADP-ribosylation, carbonylation and SUMOylation; they play a major role in regulating gene expression.